forward6/tmeh/index.md

     `"The only podcast I trust to explain wormholes and breakroom politics with equal clarity.
 My toaster also listens."<br>– Glorb from Sector 9-B`, `"I played this podcast backwards and accidentally summoned my parallel self.
-We now co-host a morning briefing on Tuesdays."<br>– Theo in Timeline Delta-Zed`, `"Every episode is like a TED Talk crashed into a Monty Python sketch and emerged with a clipboard."<br>– Professor Blim, Chair of Unnecessary Physics`, `"After listening to this podcast, I fired my therapist and hired a theoretical physicist.
+We now co-host a morning briefing on Tuesdays."<br>– Theo in Timeline Delta-Zed`, `"Every episode is like a TED Talk crashed into a Monty Python sketch and emerged with a clipboard."<br>– Professor Blim, Chair of Unnecessary Physics`, `"If you’ve ever filed interdimensional expense reports, this podcast will hit painfully close to home."<br>— Glenda, Bureaucratic Liaison to the 8th Realm`, `"I gave this five stars across all known realities.
+Except one, but that version of me is kind of a jerk."<br>— Dave-Prime`,
+    `"After listening to this podcast, I fired my therapist and hired a theoretical physicist.
 My existential dread now glows in the dark."<br>– Lex from the Andromeda Branch`
   ];